LOWERING YOUR URIC ACID

 man with foot forward show gout on big toe

 The ultimate goal for gout management is to lower your uric acid levels.
-In addition to lifestyle changes, your healthcare team may recommend short-term medications to relieve flare pain, like colchicine or ibuprofen, longer-term treatments, like those taken by mouth, including allopurinol, febuxostat, and probenecid, and those given by infusion to address high uric acid.
-These longer-term treatments may help:
+In addition to lifestyle changes, your healthcare team may recommend different short-term or long-term treatments.
+Short-term treatments are usually prescribed to relieve flare pain, and include oral medications like colchicine and ibuprofen.
+Longer-term treatments are designed to lower uric acid levels and include oral medications such as allopurinol, febuxostat, and probenecid as well as other medications given by infusion.* These longer-term treatments may help:

 • Decrease how much uric acid the body makes, break it down, or help the body get rid of it faster